-Microcomputer Set Up And Maintenance How to install and maintain a microcomputer (personal computer).
-Steps used to set up a new or add options to a previously installed microcomputer.
-Installation of internal options (memory, graphics, modems, etc.), as well as external options and devices (printers, monitors, communications, etc.).
-Troubleshoot (identify and repair or have repaired) microcomputer problems.
-Prerequisites: None.
+BPC1251 Credit, 1 PeriodMicrocomputerSetUpAndMaintenanceHow to install and maintain a microcomputer (personal computer).Steps used to set up a new or add options to a previously installedmicrocomputer.
+Installation of internal options (memory, graphics,modems, etc.), as well as external options and devices (printers,monitors, communications, etc.).
+Troubleshoot (identify and repairor have repaired) microcomputer problems.Prerequisites: None.

-+ Exam Prep: Computer Hardware Configuration and Support Explore technical aspects of personal computers, including system components, installation, system configuration, peripheral devices, and notebooks.
+BPC170 3 Credits, 4 Periods A+ Exam Prep: Computer Hardware Configuration and Support Explore technical aspects of personal computers, including system components, installation, system configuration, peripheral devices, and notebooks.
 Emphasis placed on hardware installation, maintenance, mobile devices, and hardware troubleshooting.
 Helps prepare students for the CompTIA A+ examinations.
 Prerequisites: CIS105 or permission of Instructor.

-3 Credits, 4 Periods A

-+ Exam Prep: Operating System Configuration and Support Explore advanced technical aspects of maintaining and servicing computers.
+BPC270 3 Credits, 4 Periods A+ Exam Prep: Operating System Configuration and Support Explore advanced technical aspects of maintaining and servicing computers.
 Prerequisites: CIS105 or permission of Instructor.

-A+ Exam Prep: Operating System Configu ation and Support Explore advanced technical aspects of maintaining and servicing computers.
+BPC270 3 Credits, 4 Periods A+ Exam Prep: Operating System Configuration and Support Explore advanced technical aspects of maintaining and servicing computers.
 Emphasis placed on OS installation, maintenance, mobile devices, security, software troubleshooting, and on proper usage of tools, safety procedures, and professionalism.
 Helps prepare students for the CompTIA A+ examinations.
 Prerequisites: CIS105 or permission of Instructor.